Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 * `scan`
     * Run both `content` and `presence` enforcement on the targeted directory.
 * `content`
-    * Run only `content` readme enforcement on the target directory.
-Ensures content in each matches the regex patterns defined in the .docsettings file.
+    * Run only `content` enforcement on the target directory.
+Ensures content in each readme matches the regex patterns defined in the .docsettings file, and each changelog contains entry for the latest version.
 * `presence`
-    * Run only `presence` readme enforcement on the target directory.
-Ensures readmes exist where they should.
+    * Run only `presence` enforcement on the target directory.
+Ensures readmes and changelogs exist where they should.
 * `index`
     * Take inventory of the target folder.
 Attempts to leverage selected docsettings to discover all packages within the directory, and generate a `packages.md` index file.